 - anaemia (low red blood cell levels)

 Symptoms of breathlessness include difficulty catching your breath, noisy breathing or very fast, shallow breaths.
-Although breathlessness can make you feel distressed and anxious, there are surgical and non-surgical ways to prevent or reduce its impact on your quality of life.
+Although breathlessness can make you feel upset and anxious, there are ways to prevent or reduce its impact on your quality of life.

-- Use a fan or open a window to increase airflow near your face.
+- Use a handheld fan or open a window to increase airflow near your face.

 - Wear loose-fitting clothing around your waist and chest.